bebo-dot-dev/m3u-epg-editor/README.md

 * **[--outfilename].xml**

    This is the new rewritten epg file created from the original epg file that contains epg data for all of the channels that you've decided to keep.
-If `--range / -r` was specified, epg data will be filtered to only include entries that fall within the range window of `range_start <= programme_start <= range_end`
+If `--range / -r` was specified, epg data will be filtered to only include entries that fall within the range window of `range_start <= programme_start <= range_end`.
+No EPG file will be created when the optional `--no_epg / -ne` argument is supplied.

 * **no_epg_channels.txt**